 What is TSA PreCheck?

 TSA PreCheck is a Trusted Traveler program that allows pre-screened individuals to use special security lanes at airports and enjoy an improved travel experience since they do not have to remove items such as belts, shoes, light outerwear/jackets, laptops from bags, and their liquid carrying bags.
-TSA PreCheck isn’t available at every airport (but it is available at 180 airports in the U.S. in counting) and over 3 million travelers are enrolled in the TSA PreCheck program, making it more appealing by the minute.
+TSA PreCheck isn’t available at every airport (but it is available at over 200 airports in the U.S. and counting) and over 7 million travelers are enrolled in the TSA PreCheck program, making it more appealing by the minute.